ionic-team/ionic-docs/docs/theming/advanced.md

 The `content` value for the `theme-color` meta must contain a valid <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/color_value" target="_blank" rel="noopener noreferrer">CSS Color</a> and cannot contain CSS Variables.

 :::note
-The `theme-color` meta controls the interface theme when running in a web browser and has no effect when an app is deployed using Capacitor or Cordova.
+The `theme-color` meta controls the interface theme when running in a web browser or as a PWA and has no effect when an app is deployed using Capacitor or Cordova.
 For more control over the status bar, we recommend using the [Capacitor Status Bar Plugin](https://capacitorjs.com/docs/apis/status-bar).
 :::

 The example below demonstrates how to use `theme-color` to style the browser interface on iOS 15.